 President: Hayley Moseley, ACC

-Hayley has been meeting activity needs of elders for nearly 20 years as an activity assistant (and in other capacities) in Independent Living, Assisted Living, Memory Care, Skilled Nursing, and Rehabilitation.
-She has been a licensed activity director for 12 years and is also a licensed MEPAP instructor.
-As a member of the Executive Board, Hayley’s focus is to bring technology into facilities and prepare the way for the next generation entering the field.
-Hayley serves at C.C.
-Young Senior Living in Dallas and is pursuing her doctorate at Dallas Baptist University.
+Hayley has been meeting the activity needs of elders for nearly 20 years as an Activity Professional in Independent Living, Assisted Living, Memory Care, Skilled Nursing, and Rehabilitation.
+She is an NCCAP Certified Consultant and an instructor of the MEPAP course.
+As a member of the Executive Board, Hayley’s focus is to bring technology into facilities and prepare the way for the next generation who are entering the field.
+Hayley serves at CC Young Senior Living in Dallas and is pursuing her doctorate at Dallas Baptist University.

 1st Vice President: Deborah Gabler

 “As a child,” Deborah says, “I was attracted to the senior population; wanting to spend time with them, listen to their stories . . .
 I was 7 years old when I would go to the nursing home to visit with my grandmother.”
 Little Deborah began meeting with other residents in that community in Crockett, Texas and through the years she visited a number of centers to hold Bible studies with residents.
 Many families thought Deborah was part of the activities team and many more suggested she look into the profession.
 Finally – about five and a half years ago – she began working part-time at Ridgecrest Nursing Center in Forney, Texas while pursuing Activity Professional certification.
 Today Deborah is the Life Enrichment Director of the Health Center at C. C. Young.